akkadotnet/akka.net/documentation/wiki/Dependency injection.md

 ```

-As of Akka.NET 0.8, the following Dependency Injection plugins exist:
+Currenty, the following Akka.NET Dependency Injection plugins are available:

-* AutoFac
+* **AutoFac**

+In order to use this plugin, install the Nuget package with `Install-Package Akka.DI.AutoFac`, then follow the instructions:

 ```csharp
 // Create and build your container